 How do I take a tertiary studies pathway to UQ?

 We recommend speaking with UQ staff before deciding to take a tertiary studies pathway and changing your QTAC preferences.
-You can speak with someone from our Admissions team at our ATAR Advice online event, which is typically held the weekend after ATARs are released in December.
+You can speak with someone from our Admissions team at our ATAR Advice online event, which is held shortly after ATARs are released in December.

 Examples of tertiary studies pathways for specific study areas